BenMcGit/ArtAssisantGPT/README.md

 ## Overview

-An AI chatbot that is a certified jokester!
-If you are looking for a laugh you came to the right place.
-JokeGPT will brighten your day with custom jokes personalized to your humor!
+An AI chatbot that can critique and generate art!
+Describe an image or select a theme to generate text.
+Then, ask to generate an image from the text!

 ## Installation